Skip to content

 Statur does not impose a fixed set of metrics.
 Each project defines its own metrics with its own value ranges and weights, tailored to what is meaningful within that project’s context.
 The system provides the scoring infrastructure; projects provide the domain knowledge.

-These metrics are specific to Iagon’s use case and illustrate how a project can define contribution, reliability, and performance measures within Statur’s framework.
+These categories and metrics are specific to Iagon’s use case and illustrate how a project can define contribution, reliability, and participation measures within Statur’s framework.

 INFO